Signed in as:

 THE 2025 MANDATE FOR LEADERSHIP

-The proposed policies under Project 2025 include significant rollbacks in regulatory protections, reductions in social welfare programs, the dismantling of the federal civil service workforce, and ban any focus on equity.
+From accused criminals to confirmed authors of Project 2025, the President-elect's cabinet appointments present a daunting outlook for the next four years".
+Proposed policies under Project 2025 include significant rollbacks in regulatory protections, reductions in social welfare programs, the dismantling of the federal civil service workforce, and ban any focus on equity.
+It's implementation threatens to reverse decades of progress in civil rights, social justice, and equity, particularly impacting Black and marginalized communities.

 We face unprecedented challenges to voting rights and civil liberties.
 It's crucial that we understand how our active participation in these democratic processes can directly shape the future of civil rights and equality in America.